 Cardiovascular toxicity

 Cadmium is a hazardous metal recognized for its toxic nature and carcinogenic properties.
 Being exposed to cadmium can result in various health concerns, such as kidney disease, bone abnormalities, and cardiovascular issues (Toxicological Profile for Cadmium, 2002).
 Exposure to cadmium at low to moderate levels has been associated with various health conditions, including hypertension, diabetes, atherosclerosis, peripheral arterial disease, chronic kidney disease, heart attacks, strokes, and heart failure (Hellström et al., 2001; Peters et al., 2010).
 Lead toxicity is a commonly reported issue related to exposure to heavy metals, particularly affecting children.
 Lead serves no beneficial purpose in human metabolism.
 Exposure to lead can occur through various sources, including lead-containing paint, food stored in lead containers, and contaminated water.
 Prolonged exposure to lead can result in numerous health problems, such as arteriosclerosis, hypertension (Tellez-Plaza et al., 2008) thrombosis, atherosclerosis, and heart disease.
 These conditions are influenced by factors like oxidative stress (Kianoush et al.,2013), reduced nitric oxide availability, elevated levels of vasoconstrictor prostaglandins, changes in the renin-angiotensin system, decreased vasodilator prostaglandins, disruption of calcium signalling in vascular smooth muscle cells, increased inflammation and endothelial dysfunction, and altered vascular responses to stimuli.
 Prolonged lead exposure can lead to higher blood pressure levels, while mercury has been found to cause harm to the nerves, kidneys, liver, and heart.
 Recent studies have also shown cardiovascular damage from mercury, as levels in hair have been associated with elevated oxidized LDL levels in arterial plaques, acute coronary events, and atherosclerosis (Boskabady et al.,2016).
 Cobalt exposure can result in temporary weakening of the heart's pumping ability, a form of heart muscle damage called systolic cardiac depression.
 While cobalt-induced cardiomyopathy can progress slowly and be life-threatening, survivors typically experience recovery of their heart function.
 Additionally, there may be an increase in T cell proliferation associated with these toxic exposures (Packer, 2016).
-Some of the necessary metals (Co, Cu, Cr, Ni, and Se) and toxic metals (As, Cd, Pb, and Hg) are metallo-estrogens and may raise the risk of CVD by disrupting hormones (Choe et a.,2003).
+Some of the necessary metals (Co, Cu, Cr, Ni, and Se) and toxic metals (As, Cd, Pb, and Hg) are metallo-estrogens and may raise the risk of CVD by disrupting hormones (Choe et al.,2003).

 Hepatotoxicity